decant09/reiki/README.md

 9. Type `git clone` into the terminal, then paste the URL you copied in step 6.
 10. Press **Enter** to create your local clone.
 11. In the terminal install the requirements by using the following: `pip3 install -r requirements.txt`.
-12. If you have your own packages that have been installed, then the requirements file needs updated using: `pip3 freeze --local > requirements.txt`.
+12. If you have your own packages that have been installed, then the requirements file needs to be updated using: `pip3 freeze --local > requirements.txt`.
 13. Next create the env.py file which tells our project which variables to use.
 14. Add the file to a .gitignore to prevent it from being pushed to github.
 15. Start the Django app: `python3 manage.py runserver`.